isomerpages/ema-pl/_events/segc-youth/overview.md

 1. Final submissions will be judged according to the criteria of relevance, creativity, and presentation.

-2. Members of the public can participate by voting for one of the top 3 entries from each category which best express their ideas for a sustainable Singapore.
+2. Members of the public can participate by voting for one of the top 3 entries from each category which best express their ideas for a more sustainable Singapore.

 3. The top 3 teams of both Junior and Senior Categories will be recognised in the SEGC (Youth) Award Ceremony on 28 Oct 2022.